US Inflation Calculator

 Core Inflation Rate

-Core inflation in the United States is measured through the "Consumer Price Index for All Urban Consumers: All Items Less Food & Energy", called the Core CPI, which removes food and energy prices when calculating prices.
+Core inflation in the United States is measured through the "Consumer Price Index for All Urban Consumers: All Items Less Food & Energy," called the Core CPI, removes food and energy from the CPI basket.
 Since food and energy prices are volatile and can change significantly, the core inflation rate is used to provide a better measure of where inflation is going in the long run.

 The core inflation rate data is released monthly as part of the US.
 Bureau of Labor Statistics' monthly CPI data release.
-For February, March, and April 2022, the core inflation rate was, 6.41%, 6.5%, and 6.2%, respectively.
 Changes in this rate will also impact i bond calculations.

 20172018201920202021